vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

   (in addition to doing biceps curls).
 I did 2 reps on 2025-06-29 and 3 reps on 2025-07-02.

-* Over the past few month, I have squats increased the number of squats with the 12 lb kettlebell from 5 inward, 5 outward to 10 inward, 10 outward.
+* Over the past few months, I have increased the number of squats with the 12 lb kettlebell from 5 inward, 5 outward to 10 inward, 10 outward.

+### 2025-10-24: phasing out of 3 lbs exercises from regular routine; updates regarding reps for 20 lbs and squats with kettlebell

+Starting Friday 2025-10-24, I am removing from my regular routine the starter exercises with 3 lbs.
+This means that I start every day with 5 lbs.
+I may use the 3 lbs as warmup or verification when resuming weight-lifting after a period of deconditioning of over a week, or if feeling unwell or low in energy.
+The reason for phasing out the 3 lbs is to conserve time and energy for the more demanding exercises, allowing more reps of these exercises and hopefully leading to more strength benefits.

+Also, some updates regarding the number of reps for 20 lbs:

+* I am now able to do at least 5 reps of exercise 1 (the range is 5 to
+  9) and about 5 reps of bicep curls after maxing out on the number of reps of exercise 1 I can do comfortably.

+* Over the past few months, I have increased the number of squats with the 12 lb kettlebell from 10 inward, 10 outward to 20 inward, 15 outward.